Introduction to PostgreSQL round

 Output:

-As we can see that 0 is appended at the end of the numeric value in case if the decimal value doesn’t contain any value in that decimal place.
+We can see that 0 is appended at the end of the numeric value if the decimal value doesn’t contain any value in that decimal place.

 Conclusion

-Round() function is used in PostgreSQL database while dealing with numeric values.
-It helps in rounding the number to the integer value or up to any decimal place as mentioned in the function’s optional second parameter.
-When the second parameter is not specified, it is considered as zero, and the number is converted to an integer value.
+The Round() function is used in the PostgreSQL database while dealing with numeric values.
+It helps in rounding the number to the integer value or up to any decimal place, as mentioned in the function’s optional second parameter.
+If the second parameter is not specified, it is considered zero, and the number is converted to an integer value.

-This function can be used on numbers directly or the numeric values stored in the table columns in the database.
-The rounded value depends on the digit’s value just after the place, after which the value is to be rounded.
-If it is greater than or equal to 5, then the digit’s value up to which the rounding is being made is increased by one.
+You can use this function directly on numbers or on the numeric values stored in the columns of a database table.
+The rounded value depends on the value of the digit immediately following the digit to be rounded.
+If the digit being rounded is greater than or equal to 5, increase the value of the digit by one.

 Recommended Articles